Garden District Walking Tour (Self Guided), New Orleans

 10) George Washington Cable House

-Located on the Garden District's west side, the building was built by author George Washington Cable in 1874 after the publication of his short story, "Sieur George".
-The single-story structure features a full-height basement and columns that include an arcade.
+Nestled on the whimsical west side of the Garden District, this charming abode was built by George Washington Cable in 1874, during a time when Cable's star was rising to national prominence, thanks to the publication of his short story, "Sieur George".
+Technically, it's a two-story abode, even though it began its life as a single-story structure with a full-height basement and columns that include an arcade.

 Walking Tours in New Orleans, Louisiana